 Darmstadt relegated to second division after defeat to Heidenheim

-Darmstadt are the first Bundesliga club to be relegated to the second division this season after a late 1-0 defeat to Heidenheim.
+Darmstadt are the first Bundesliga club to be relegated to the second division this season after a late 1-0 defeat at home to Heidenheim on Sunday.

 Despite having three games left this season, Darmstadt can finish no higher than 17th in the table and can't avoid their fourth relegation from the Bundesliga.